-For mains voltage garden, or outdoor lighting you need to make sure you are staying within the building regulations.
-This applies to other outdoor electrical activities also such as putting a light or electric socket in the shed, or supplying electricity to a pump in the fishpond.
+For mains voltage garden or outdoor lighting, you need to make sure you are staying within the building regulations.
+This applies to other outdoor electrical activities also such as putting a light or electric socket in the shed or supplying electricity to a pump in the fishpond.

 As this is usually almost every socket in the house it makes sense for an RCD to be placed in the fuse board or consumer unit.
 This type of RCD is shown in the image above.

 Never let leads trail about in the garden.
-Obviously when using lawn mowers and hedge trimmers there will be cables.
-Wherever possible lay the cables against the building or to the side of the garden.
+Obviously when using lawn mowers and hedge trimmers there will be cables but wherever possible lay the cables against the building or to the side of the garden.

 Part P of the building regulations now requires you to notify the Building Control Authorities if you intend to have electrical work done in the garden or it must be done by a Part P qualified electrician.
 There is no room here for DIY Electrics as it is simply too dangerous.

 If you are using a conduit you can use flexible plastic electricians conduit or plastic drain pipes.
 The best way to get the cable into the conduit is to thread a rope into the conduit before you bury it, then when its buried, tie the cable to the "draw rope" and pull it through.

-To install garden lighting, if it is to be lit by mains electricity it pays to draw a plan and know exactly what you want, and even more importantly, where.
+To install garden lighting, if it is to be lit by mains electricity, it pays to draw a plan and know exactly what you want, and even more importantly, where.
 Moving sockets and power points is an expensive business and changing your mind can cost a great deal.
-Here are some tips for getting the most out of your garden lighting.
+Here are some tips for getting the most out of your garden lighting:

-Uplighting: If you have items, objects, statues, trees in your garden which are wider at the top than the bottom, some great effects can be produced by uplighting them.
+- Uplighting: If you have items, objects, statues, trees in your garden which are wider at the top than the bottom, some great effects can be produced by uplighting them.
 The light is set into the ground and pointed upward to the object.
-Angles, and distances from the object, can be experimented with for the best effect.
+Angles, and distances from the object, can be experimented with for the best effect

-Downlighting: If you have trees in the garden, or even bushes, some great effects can be produced by shining a light down through the branches or leaves.
+- Downlighting: If you have trees in the garden, or even bushes, some great effects can be produced by shining a light down through the branches or leaves

-Shadowing and silhouetting: Putting lights in front of, or behind, larger garden objects like statues and trees can create good effects.
-Again, experimenting is the key and before you place electrical outlets a good idea of where to put them can be gleaned by wandering around with a powerful torch.
+- Shadowing and silhouetting: Putting lights in front of, or behind, larger garden objects like statues and trees can create good effects.
+Again, experimenting is the key and before you place electrical outlets a good idea of where to put them can be gleaned by wandering around with a powerful torch

-Spotlights: These can be used to highlight specific features.
-A lions head fountain on the garden wall for example.
+- Spotlights: These can be used to highlight specific features.
+A lions head fountain on the garden wall for example

 The image below was taken of a garden we did in Somerset.
 We built a stone cave at the end of a man made stream and lit it from inside and out.
 The effect was dramatic and the construction can be seen in the garden project mentioned above.

-For regulations governing heights of sockets etc, please click here
+For regulations governing heights of sockets etc, please see our Socket Height project